-CLASS: 2020-2022
+CLASS: 2022-2024

-Start Date: JUNE 4, 2020 Graduation Date: MAY 13, 2022
+Start Date: JUNE 9, 2022 Graduation Date: MAY 10, 2024

 - It is the student's responsibility to read the student handbook. - The student will be held responsible for policies in this handbook. - Rules and policies are subject to change.
-Students will receive written notice of any major changes. - Disputes over interpretation should be brought to the attention of the Program Director who will seek the advice of the faculty of the program and/or the Radiologic Technology Advisory Committee for a final decision. - This handbook was reviewed in May 2020 with edits made as needed.
+Students will receive written notice of any major changes. - Disputes over interpretation should be brought to the attention of the Program Director who will seek the advice of the faculty of the program and/or the Radiologic Technology Advisory Committee for a final decision.